 Make the most of your time at home by tuning into the digital culinary school and donation-driven website, HelpOutHospo.

-With the Australian government confirming we’ll be navigating another four weeks (at least) in lockdown, the reality of life at home is beginning to set in for many Aussie.
+The reality of life at home is beginning to set in for many Aussie.
 And for foodies, finding new dishes to create at home is a continual challenge.
 But if you’re looking for a practical way to support venues impacted by COVID-19 and learn something new all at the same time, this new not-for-profit initiative will be right up your alley.

 On a mission to provide much-need financial support to hospitality workers and venues, HelpOutHospo is the new donation-driven website created by Momento Hospitality.
 The concept is simple: the website will act as a donation-driver for the hospitality industry, enabling consumers to purchase cooking and cocktail training videos or make a donation to support stood-down hospo workers (who aren’t eligible for the government’s JobKeeper payment).
 Plus, for venues who have had to close their doors, they can join the initiative by sharing video content to the platform (with all profits to be returned to the restaurant and their team).